Gynecologic Dysplasia Clinic

 The UCSF Gynecologic Dysplasia Clinic at Mount Zion, established over 50 years ago, is a specialty clinic focused on caring for women with diseases of the cervix, vulva and vagina associated with HPV (human papillomavirus), as well as precancerous lesions.
 These include women who have multifocal HPV-related disease along with other medical conditions.

-Our overarching goals are to educate patients about the meaning of abnormal Pap and HPV test results and to discuss our evidence-based approach.
+Our overarching goals are to educate patients about the meaning of abnormal cervical cancer screening and HPV test results and to discuss our evidence-based approach.
 We believe knowledge is empowering and is an essential part of the healing process.
 As a patient, you'll be encouraged to participate in choosing options that best align with your preferences and values.

 Many patients come to us from places beyond the greater Bay Area, from Northern California to the Central Valley.
 You may be referred to our clinic for diagnostic, surgical or nonsurgical procedures.
 We offer the full range of screening and treatment options for cervical dysplasia, including diagnostic colposcopy (a magnified view of the cervix with biopsy) and surgical procedures such as loop excision (LEEP) and cone biopsy.